OSVVM/OSVVM-Scripts/README.rst

    - Set Simulator Resolution.
 Any value supported by the simulator is ok.
 - GetSimulatorResolution
    - Return the current Simulator Resolution.
-- SetCoverageAnalyzeEnable <value>
+- SetCoverageAnalyzeEnable [true|false]
-   - If ``value`` is true, enable coverage during analyze,
+   - If true, enable coverage during analyze,
-   - otherwise, if the ``value`` is "", set the enable to the specified by SetCoverageEnable,
-   - otherwise, disable coverage during analyze.
+   - If false, disable coverage during analyze.
+   - If not specified, use the value specified by SetCoverageEnable.
+   - Initialized to false (so simulations run faster)
 - GetCoverageAnalyzeEnable
    - Returns the setting for coverage during analyze.
 - SetCoverageAnalyzeOptions <options>
    - Use the string specified in ``options`` as the coverage options during analyze.
 - GetCoverageAnalyzeOptions
    - Return the coverage options for analyze.
-- SetCoverageSimulateEnable <value>
+- SetCoverageSimulateEnable [true|false]
-   - If ``value`` is true, enable coverage during simulate,
+   - If true, enable coverage during simulate,
-   - otherwise, if the ``value`` is "", set the enable to the specified by SetCoverageEnable,
-   - otherwise, disable coverage during simulate.
+   - If false, disable coverage during simulate.
+   - If not specified, use the value specified by SetCoverageEnable.
+   - Initialized to false (so simulations run faster)
 - GetCoverageSimulateEnable
    - Returns the setting for coverage during simulate.
 - SetCoverageSimulateOptions <options>
    - Use the string specified in ``options`` as the coverage options during simulate.
 - GetCoverageSimulateOptions
    - Return the coverage options for simulate.
-- SetCoverageEnable <value>
+- SetCoverageEnable [true|false]
-   - If ``value`` is true, set coverage enable to true,
+   - If true, set coverage enable to true,
-   - otherwise, set coverage enable to false.
+   - If false, set coverage enable to false.
-   - The default value is "true"
+   - If not specified, true is the default.
+   - Initialized to false (so simulations run faster)
 - GetCoverageEnable
    - Get the CoverageEnable value.
 - SetVhdlAnalyzeOptions <options>